earlsab/swwwap/README.md

+A rushed project for an assignment. \
+Made with Next.js, MongoDB, Auth0, and Cloudinary. \
+Hosted with Vercel. \
 www.swwwap.vercel.com

+---
 CSS might or might not be done with the help of Github Copilot.

 Tutorials that helped along the way: